AndrzejOlender/containers/.github/AUTO_BUILD_README.md

 - Can be run manually with dry-run option

 ### 2. **Auto Build** (`auto-build-images.yml`)
-- Runs daily at 6 AM UTC (after sync)
+- Triggers when Dockerfiles change (push events)
+- Can be run manually via GitHub Actions UI
-- Builds container images based on `build-preferences.txt`
+- Builds only changed images from `build-preferences.txt` (selective builds)
 - Publishes to GitHub Container Registry (`ghcr.io`)
 - Supports multi-architecture builds (amd64/arm64)

+> **Note**: Scheduled builds removed to save resources - builds only when needed!

 ## 🎯 Configuration